N-body choreography

 An n-body choreography is a periodic solution to the n-body problem in which all the bodies are equally spread out along a single orbit.
 The term was originated in 2000 by Chenciner and Montgomery.
 One such orbit is a circular orbit, with equal masses at the corners of an equilateral triangle; another is the figure-8 orbit, first discovered numerically in 1993 by Cristopher Moore and subsequently proved to exist by Chenciner and Montgomery.
 Choreographies can be discovered using variational methods, and more recently, topological approaches have been used to attempt a classification in the planar case.
+Having knowledge of specific solutions such as choreographies can be incredibly useful as it is not possible to solve the N-body problem for N > 2 through explicit means.